rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 | :------: | :------: | :------: | :------: |
 | N | auto, vp8, vp9, av1, h264, h265 | auto | `codec-preference=auto` |

-**CAUTION**: Options other than "vp8" and "vp9" may not work.
+**Caution**: Options other than "vp8" and "vp9" may not work.
 This depends on what your machine supports.

 ### preset-address-book-name & preset-address-book-tag